We are on two different lanes: Burna Boy talks about competition with Wizkid

 Nigerians react

-Read some of the Nremarks from Nigerians in the comment section below:
+Read some of the remarks from Nigerians in the comment section below:

 Fw_abbah: